 The quintessentially Dalmatian architecture on show on this drive is without a doubt another highlight of the drive – you can see stunning mosaics of white Hvar Island stone and orange-tiled roofs, surrounded by granite-grey mountains.
 The journey finishes in Dubrovnik known for it’s perfectly preserved Old Town.
 At the end of your journey, our luxury rental Villa Franco provides a perfect base just outside Dubrovnik, letting you explore the city during the day and retreat to opulent tranquillity in the evenings.

 There isn’t a better drive for nature lovers in the whole of France than this one – and throughout the whole route, you never lose sight of the dazzling Med.
 The Camargue is Western Europe’s biggest river delta and teems with wildlife, thanks to its status as a protected nature reserve.
 Expect to see vibrant pink flamingos fishing in its salt lagoons, the striking, black Camargue cattle and the famous white, wild horses.
 There are also plenty of hiking spots through marshlands, dramatic salt flats and rich farmland.
+We love Camargue so much, when we were asked for our top road trip destination for an expert round-up with Your Parking Space, we told them all about it.

 Make sure to stop by the regional capital Saintes-Maries-de-la-Mer on your way, to explore a town that has inspired everything from a Picasso painting to a Bob Dylan song.
 Not far away from the town is the almost inaccessible and incredibly remote Plage du Beauduc, the beach is great for surfers and kite-surfers alike or if you prefer keeping your feet on terra firma then the beach is perfect for a romantic evening stroll.